 Working with other regional, state, and national agencies, BCN helps convene conferences and presentations on habitat restoration, migrant and breeding birds, bird mortality from collisions with window glass, and others.
 These conferences help inform and inspire the public, volunteers, and land managers.

-Through public education, BCN helps reduce threats to birds through promotion of programs including bird collision monitoring, the Cats Indoors Campaing, and the Lights Out Chicago Program.
-These programs give everyone from individuals to building owners a way to make a direct impact on birds' lives.
+Through public education, BCN helps reduce threats to birds through promotion of programs including bird collision monitoring, the Cats Indoors Campaign, and the Lights Out Chicago Program.
+These programs give everyone from individuals to building owners a way to make a direct impact on birds' safety.

-BCN has helped organize and support regional efforts for threatened and endangered birds including protecting Swainson’s Hawk populations in Kane County and working with the Illinois Department of Natural Resources to protect endangered Common Terns, formerly at the Great Lakes Naval Training Center and now at the decommissioned Zion nuclear power plant.
+BCN has helped organize and support regional efforts for threatened and endangered birds including protecting Swainson’s Hawk populations in Kane County and working with the Illinois Department of Natural Resources to protect endangered Common Terns nesting along Lake Michigan.

-Working with Chicago's Department Of Environment, BCN has helped develop and promote the Birding Trail of the Chicago Region and implement Chicago's Bird Agenda of 2006.
-BCN has also inspired a calendar of Illinois birding trips and events in the Chicago region and throughout Illinois, in conjunction with Illinois Audubon Society and Illinois Ornithological Society.
+Working with Chicago's Department Of Environment, BCN helped develop and promote the Birding Trail of the Chicago Region and implement Chicago's Bird Agenda of 2006.
+BCN also produces a free calendar of all birding field trips and events in the Chicago region and throughout Illinois, in conjunction with Illinois Audubon Society and Illinois Ornithological Society.

 The purpose of the BCN is to advocate for and promote the perpetuation and appreciation of the native avian fauna of the Chicago region, both resident and migratory, with its associated native flora and fauna, and the habitats that support them through a coalition of birding organizations and individuals.
 To achieve this goal, an understanding is needed: of the habitat needs of birds during all seasons of the year; the influence human activities and natural processes have on those habitats and all the species that occur in them; and how that influence affects their avian denizens.
 Promotion of a sound ecological relationship between human populations and their environments, and the education and involvement of the birding community and the public at large in such efforts, is also critical.